poupou-web3/sybil-scorer/README.md

 - Adding more transactional analysis lego.
 - Adding temporal features to a clustering algorithm as researched in the first hackathon [submission](https://github.com/poupou-web3/GC-ODS-Sybil).
-- Adding legos using tags and labels of flipsidde API for example to filter similar seed wallet addresses.
+- Improving seed legos to output cluster of addresses instead of a boolean.
+- See issues at www.github.com/poupou-web3/sybil-scorer/issues